 Where is Habitat for Humanity in California?

-- There are 41 affiliates in the state representing all urban areas and most suburban and rural counties.
+- Habitat affiliates are working in communities all throughout the state representing all urban areas and most suburban and rural counties.

 - On average, Habitat affiliates build/renovate/repair 600 homes per year in California.